DroppiQ/chatgpt-excel/README.md

 For more information see: [OpenAI reasoning](https://platform.openai.com/docs/guides/reasoning).

 ### Word of caution
 It is **strongly** advised that after a response has been generated to **hard paste** the value.
 Failing to do so will re-query the OpenAI-api on *each and every*  change in the Excel, both temporarily freezing Excel until the response is returned and costing money for each api-request.
-To hard paste a value there a two easy options:
+To hard paste a value there are two easy options:

 1: `ctrl`+`c` 🠆 `ctrl`+`alt`+`v` 🠆 under paste, select `values`